 English fluency and proficiency ready for university preparation programmes

 Enhanced study skills required to excel in a chosen university preparation programme

 Subject Choices and structure

-English, Maths and Science are all compulsory subjects taken as part of a GCSE qualification.
+English, Maths, Business, Biology, Chemistry, EPQ, Classics, IT/Study Skills, Physics and Sport are all compulsory subjects taken as part of a GCSE qualification.
 Students also must also take two more subjects, one from each block: